 The Fiat 500 has a full five-star Euro NCAP crash test rating, and the Abarth is pretty much identical, so it should be just as safe.
 It comes with decent safety kit, too, with hill-hold assist and Torque Transfer Control (TTC), which is designed to improve power delivery to the front wheels on corners.
 There's driver, passenger, side, curtain and knee airbags, too.

-While Abarth didn't rank by itself in the 2018 Driver Power survey, the Fiat 500 finished 45th out of 75 cars, while the manufacturer placed 23rd out of 30 car maker brands.
+While Abarth didn't rank in our 2020 Driver Power survey, the Fiat 500 finished 45th out of 75 cars, while the manufacturer placed 23rd out of 30 car maker brands.
 There is a dedicated Abarth dealer network on hand to help solve any issues that do arise.
-The interior feels pretty cheap, however, and for a car that costs this much we would expect better quality.